-North Alabama/Southern Middle Tennessee SKYWARN Network website!
+Welcome to the North Alabama/Southern Middle Tennessee SKYWARN Network website

 Here, you can find out what this organization is all about, also get related weather information from NOAA’s National Weather Service of Huntsville, Alabama and the Storm Prediction Center of Norman, Oklahoma.

 To participate in this net one needs:

-An FCC Amateur Radio License Technician Class or higher…
+- An FCC Amateur Radio License Technician Class or higher…

-A willingness to volunteer his/her services…
+- A willingness to volunteer his/her services…

-A thorough understanding of these operating procedures….
+- A thorough understanding of these operating procedures….

 Although not officially required, the Huntsville National Weather Service provides and recommends storm spotter training and certification, which will greatly increase the accuracy of the reporting.

 This network will utilize a linked VHF repeater system, which provides optimal coverage for all of the North Alabama counties and links those counties to the Huntsville NWS office.
 The linked repeater system is designed to allow stations to use low powered handheld and mobile radios, thereby eliminating the risk of operating on an external antenna during thunderstorms.
 With the linked repeater system, it is possible to set up direct communications between persons located virtually anywhere across North Alabama/Southern Middle Tennessee and that traffic can be monitored by the National Weather Service in Huntsville.

 - 146.960 (Moulton/NW AL) – N4IDX Repeater

-- 147.240 (Huntsville/SM TN) – KB4CRG Repeater
+- 147.240 (Huntsville/N AL) – KB4CRG Repeater

 - 147.360(Section/NE AL) – W4SBO Repeater

 Individual County Nets